ddev/ddev/docs/users/cli-usage.md

 ### Drupal 8 Quickstart

-You can get started with Drupal 8 projects on ddev either by cloning a git repository or using a new or existing composer project.
+Get started with Drupal 8 projects on ddev either by cloning a git repository or using a new or existing composer project.

 **Git Clone Example**